DurableDrupal/awebfactory-content-migration-rescue/README.md

 * [Pandoc Installation Guide](http://pandoc.org/installing.html)
 * [Pandoc examples](http://pandoc.org/demos.html)

+You might need to install latex and xelatex

+Instructions for Ubuntu and derivates:

+...
+sudo apt-get install latex
+sudo apt-get install texlive-xetex
+...

 To generate output once Pandoc is installed on your system, do the following:

 ```